Reservoir pipeline

 Consultation information

-To find out more about our updated Havant Thicket Reservoir pipelines proposals, you can download a copy of our consultation leaflet, which is being delivered to properties along the proposed pipelines route and includes a feedback form that can be sent back to us by post for free.
+To find out more about our updated Havant Thicket Reservoir pipelines proposals, you can download a copy of our consultation leaflet.

-We also have an online feedback survey that can be completed by clicking here.
-Plus, we have provided a Google Earth-style interactive digital map of the proposed pipelines route, so you can view the route in detail.
+We also provided a Google Earth-style interactive digital map of the proposed pipelines route, so you can view the route in detail.